 This system has kept the tapestries in good condition for the last 30 years.
 Signs of stress have begun to show, however, and as part of the FIA’s Strategic Plan, the tapestries were assessed in June 2018 to determine if any new conservation treatment was needed.

-According to the assessment, the tapestries are in good condition, with the 1980s work still sound and viable.
-The two main issues are the levels of surface particulate soiling, and the curling inwards of the vertical edges on most of the tapestries.
-The curling happens because the cotton dust covers have shrunk over time, causing the tapestries to contract.
-This is most noticeable towards the lower edge of each tapestry.
-It was recommended that the tapestries be de-installed to assess the condition of the strapping system and stitching more fully.
-The tapestries’ conservation will take approximately eight weeks and will be done in two stages: June through July and Fall 2019 (TBD).
+The assessment revealed that the tapestries were in good condition, with the 1980s work still sound and viable.
+The two main issues were the level of surface particulate soiling, and the curling inwards of the vertical edges on most of the tapestries.
+The curling occurred because the cotton dust covers shrunk over time, causing the tapestries to contract.
+This was most noticeable towards the lower edge of each tapestry.
+Upon recommendation, the tapestries were de-installed to assess the condition of the strapping system and stitching more fully.